Power-Imbalance Allocation Control of Power Systems-Secondary Frequency Control

 (d).
 This follows directly from the definition of the PIAC control law. $\Box$

 Note that in Theorem \ref{theorem1}(c), we have assumed that the steady state exists which will be further described in Assumption \ref{assumption4} in Section 5.

-With the abstract frequency deviation $\omega_s$ and control inputs $u_s$, we decompose the dynamic process of the power system (\ref{eq:model1}) into three sub-processes, \begin{enumerate}[(i)] \item the convergence process of $u_s$ to $-P_s$ as in (\ref{eq:piac_u}) with a speed determined by $k$. \item the convergence process of $\omega_s$ to zero as in (\ref{eq:global}) with a speed determined by $u_s$ and $D_s$. \item and the synchronization process of $\{\omega_i,~i\in\mathcal{V}_M\cup\mathcal{V}_F\}$ to $\omega_s$ described by (\ref{eq:model1}) and with the synchronization speed mainly determined by $\{D_i,~i\in\mathcal{V}_M\cup\mathcal{V}_F\}$. \end{enumerate} The transient performance of the power system can be improved by tuning the corresponding control gain coefficients for the sub-processes.
-PIAC focuses on the first two sub-processes only in which the transient behaviors of $u_s$ and $\omega_s$ can be improved by increasing the parameter $k$, and the primary control focuses on the synchronization of $\{\omega_i,~i\in\mathcal{V}_M\cup\mathcal{V}_F\}$ which can be improved by tuning the coefficient $\{D_i,i\in\mathcal{V}_M\cup\mathcal{V}_F\}$ as in \cite{Dorfler2014,Motter2013}.
+In order to clearly illustrate how PIAC improves the transient performance of the system, with the abstract frequency deviation $\omega_s$ and control inputs $u_s$, we decompose the dynamic process into three sub-processes, \begin{enumerate}[(i)] \item the convergence process of $u_s$ to $-P_s$ as in (\ref{eq:piac_u}) with a speed determined by $k$. \item the convergence process of $\omega_s$ to zero as in (\ref{eq:global}) with a speed determined by $u_s$ and $D_s$. \item and the synchronization process of $\{\omega_i,~i\in\mathcal{V}_M\cup\mathcal{V}_F\}$ to $\omega_s$ described by (\ref{eq:model1}) and with the synchronization speed mainly determined by $\{D_i,~i\in\mathcal{V}_M\cup\mathcal{V}_F\}$. \end{enumerate} The transient performance of the power system can be improved by tuning the corresponding control gain coefficients for the sub-processes.
+PIAC focuses on the first two sub-processes only in which the transient behaviors of $u_s$ and $\omega_s$ can be improved by increasing the parameter $k$, and the primary control focuses on the synchronization of $\{\omega_i,~i\in\mathcal{V}_M\cup\mathcal{V}_F\}$ which can be improved by tuning the coefficient $\{D_i,~i\in\mathcal{V}_M\cup\mathcal{V}_F\}$ as in \cite{Dorfler2014,Motter2013}.
 As $u_s$ converges to $-P_s$ exponentially, the control inputs $\{u_i,~i\in\mathcal{V}_K\}$ in (\ref{eq:PIACd}) also converge to the desired optimal values in an exponential way without any overshoots and their convergence speed increase with a large $k$.